chtkg/KGDCP/README.md

 **KGDCP** is a deep learning model designed to predict diabetes complications by leveraging knowledge graphs and advanced neural networks.
 The model integrates a physical examination knowledge graph with an improved Diabetes Knowledge Graph (DiaKG) using self-attention-based Convolutional Neural Networks.
 This approach helps in early prediction of diabetes complications, such as cerebral infarction and peripheral neuropathy, offering a more accurate and comprehensive understanding of the disease and its progression.

-The dataset used in our experiments comprises 1312 records, each corresponding to a unique patient, collected over a 5-year period (2018–2022).
-Each record includes 18 features, covering physical examination data, diagnostic information, complications, and demographic attributes.
-The dataset is divided into a 4:1 ratio for training and testing, ensuring a robust evaluation of our model.
-The age distribution of patients ranges from 27 to 90 years, with both male and female patients represented, providing a diverse and clinically relevant sample for diabetes complications prediction.
-To ensure data quality, we include only patients with complete records and excluded those with missing or inconsistent data.
-Outliers are identified and corrected based on clinical guidelines.
-Due to privacy concerns, only sample data from the provided dataset is shared here, which includes physical examination data, diagnostic information, and the complications associated with each patient.

 ## Features